napca/ir-parsarch/README.md

 ##TO DO

-make a port for windows

 make a port for mac

 make a port for anysoftkeyboard on android (Maybe)

-I wont make a port for console key mapping as it has no use
+I won't make a port for console key mapping as it has no use